HomerDilpleu/MiniGameEngineJS/README.md

 * duration
 * volume

-The easiest way to create is tu use the MGE synthetizer.
+The easiest way to create an instrument is to use the MGE synthetizer.
 Example of a simple "retro gaming" instrument:

 ```